 Erectile dysfunction, or difficulty with obtaining and maintaining erections, results from damage to nerves, blood vessels and smooth muscles caused by diabetes.
 Diabetes-induced damage to nerves and blood vessels of the penis causes decreased blood flow to the penis.
 Because erections depend on high blood flow to the penis, decreased blood flow causes weak erections that are difficult to keep hard.

 Over time as many as 70% of all diabetics will experience some level of erectile dysfunction with incidence increasing with age and duration of diabetes.
 Among men older than 60 years old with diabetes, 50-60% experience erectile dysfunction.

 Erectile dysfunction presents as an inability to achieve a normal erection during sexual intercourse.
 Usually, the desire for sex or libido is not lost but erection is either partially achieved or if achieved, cannot be maintained for long periods and is usually lost before ejaculation.
 Often the erections are not sufficiently hard.
 Diabetes may have a negative effect on testosterone levels.
 Low testosterone levels can make it difficult to maintain erections.
 Some diabetic patients also lose libido due to low testosterone levels.

-Reasons Contributing to Risk of ED in Diabetic Patients
+Conditions Contributing to the Risk of ED in Diabetic Patients

-Erectile dysfunction is also present in many conditions other than diabetes.
-For example, it is associated with heart disease, high blood pressure, diseases of the nervous system, and other conditions that affect nerves and blood vessels.
+Erectile dysfunction is caused by many conditions in addition to diabetes.
+For example, ED is associated with heart disease, high blood pressure, diseases of the nervous system, and other conditions that affect nerves and blood vessels.
 It is necessary to exclude other causes of erectile dysfunction before definitively relating it to diabetes.
 Some of these conditions, such as high blood pressure, often co-exist in diabetic patients.